tipikae/DA-JAVA-P5-safetynetalerts/README.md

 Execute `mvn verify` to run unit and integration tests.

 ### Documentation and reports
-Execute `mvn site` to generate reports (Surefire, Jacoco) an Javadoc.
+Execute `mvn site` to generate reports (Surefire, Jacoco) and Javadoc.

 Reports and documentation's link is: `file:///YOUR/ROOT/PROJECT/SafetyNet-Alerts/target/site/index.html`